2 months Discovery Channel

 Built in the 1840s, the Lichenstein Castle is a Gothic Revival castle located in southern Germany.
 This castle is much smaller than a lot of the other famous castles in Germany, which makes it much easier to explore.
 Inside this cozy building, there is a vast display of historic weapons and armour.

 Upon his visit to the small village of Sinaia in Romania, King Carol I became inspired to commission the construction of a castle there.
 The result is the Peles Castle: one of the most distinct and elaborate castles in Europe.
-The castle was the first European castle to be powered by electricity and have central heating.
+The castle was the first one in Europe to be powered by electricity and have central heating.

 The Burg Hohenwerfen Castle is a medieval rock castle that sits high up in the Alps of Austria.
 During the 17th and 18th Centuries, the castle served as a prison.
 Some of the prisoners included many famous archbishops, governors, and other rulers.
 Consequently, this led to the Burg Hohenwerfen Castle garnering a sinister reputation.